 Primary school children can enter work under one of four categories:

-Winning portraits will be displayed alongside art from well-known children’s illustrators at a special exhibition at The Lowry in Greater Manchester, in an online exhibition hosted on the Shakespeare Birthplace Trust website, and in a travelling exhibition to libraries across England.
+Winning entries will be displayed alongside responses from well-known children’s figures in our online exhibition hosted on the Shakespeare Birthplace Trust website.

 How to enter